ldeo-glaciology/nye_eqns_bvp/nf_bvp_python/Readme.md

 - v1.0: Python Version of N-F solver solving the base equations
 - v2.1: Added a velocity adjustment using a basic sliding law
+- v3.1.1: Added a psi defined by ice thickness (with heavy constraints)